opendime/opendime/whitepapers/opendime-trust-features.md

 - Without also cracking the main micro, nothing is gained.
-Even if they could read out all the secret values, they would gain only the pairing secret and private key for a single Opendime.
-It gives them nothing useful for other units.
+Even if they could read out all the secret values, they would gain only the pairing secret and private key contained in the certificate offa single Opendime.
+It gives them nothing useful for other units, and wouldn't even allow access to the funds on that Opendime.

 #### What if the attackers completely replaced the main micro firmware?